Overseeing the operation of a ministry requires many business processes.

 Images can be expensive.

-Unplash is a community of photographers who share high quality images.
+Unsplash is a community of photographers who share high-quality images.

 There is an easy search bar that sorts images by keyword.

 The only ask is that you give credit to the photographer by saying thanks and linking back to the photographer.